Trading Education Center

 Threshold Rebalancing

-Rebalance when any asset class deviates >5% from target allocation.
-Execute during high-volume periods for better fills.
+Rebalance when any asset class deviates >5% from target.
+Execute during high-volume regular hours for best fills.

 Tax-Efficient Timing

-Realize losses in December, gains in January.
-Consider wash sale rules and long-term vs. short-term capital gains timing.
+Harvest losses in December, realize gains in January.
+Mind wash sale rules and long-term vs. short-term capital gains timing.

 Value at Risk (VaR)

-Calculate maximum expected loss over specific time periods.
+Calculate maximum expected loss over specific periods.
 Account for different market hours and correlation changes.

 Correlation Monitoring